Hospital Bills For Uninsured COVID-19 Patients Are Covered, But No One Tells Them

 Darius Settles knew he was in bad shape.
 But he didn't attempt to make a third trip to the hospital.
 Instead of 911, he called his father, pastor David Settles, and asked his father to come pray for him.

 When the elder Settles replied that he was always praying for his son, Darius said, "No, I really need you to pray for me.
-I need you to get the oil, lay hands on me and pray," David Settles recalls, and so he went, despite concern for catching COVID-19 himself.
+I need you to get the oil, lay hands on me and pray," David Settles recalls, and so he went, despite concern for getting COVID-19 himself.

 He sat by his son's side.
-Darius's wife made some peppermint tea, and when they put it to his lips, Darius didn't sip.
+Darius' wife made some peppermint tea, and when they put it to his lips, Darius didn't sip.
 They thought he had fallen asleep.
 But he was unconscious.

 At that point, they called 911 again and the operator instructed them to get Darius to the floor and perform chest compressions until paramedics arrived.

-For 11 minutes, Angela pumped her husband's chest, occasionally asking the dispatcher "what's taking so long," the 911 recordings show.
+For 11 minutes, Angela Settles pumped her husband's chest, occasionally asking the dispatcher "what's taking so long," the 911 recordings show.
 Even after help showed up, Darius never revived.

 Pastor Settles was back in the pulpit just a few weeks later, preaching on suffering and grief after the death of his son, "whom I watched as the breath left his body," he told his congregation.
 "The Lord gives, and the Lord takes away."

-Darius left behind his own son, who was 6.
+Darius Settles left behind his own son, who was 6.
 And his widow's head is still spinning.
 She says she can't shake a sense of personal guilt.

 "Could I have done more?"
 Angela Settles asks.
 "That's hard, and I know that he would not want me to feel like that."

-She wonders, too, if the hospital could have done more for Darius.
+She wonders, too, if the hospital could have done more for him.
 And even after failing to disclose its policy for uninsured COVID-19 patients, it did send her a bill for part of her husband's care.
 Asked why, a TriStar spokesperson says it was sent in error and does not have to be paid.

 This story is from a reporting partnership that includes WPLN, NPR and KHN.